istathak/CS273_Project/README.md

 pip install torch torchvision numpy matplotlib bokeh sklearn
 ```
 ## How To Run the Model
 View `main.ipynb` this is where you can run the model.
-Run it. thsnk you